 Campaign reporting provides advertisers with metrics available through the Amazon Ads console and Amazon DSP reporting.
-Find information on standard industry metrics such as impressions, clicks, and sales, as well as proprietary Amazon metrics such as new-to-brand, brand halo and Subscribe & Save.
+Find information on standard industry metrics such as impressions, clicks and sales, as well as proprietary Amazon metrics such as new-to-brand, brand halo and Subscribe & Save.

-Our reporting and measurement solutions help all marketers – from small businesses to leading advertising agencies to established brands – accurately assess the impact of their campaigns and make it easy to plan, optimize and gauge marketing strategies.
+Our reporting and measurement solutions help all marketers – from small businesses to leading advertising agencies to established brands – accurately assess the impact of their campaigns and make it easy to plan, optimise and gauge marketing strategies.

 Six types of campaign reporting

 Success metrics fall into two categories: industry standard (click through rate, return on ad spend, detail page view rate, etc.) and e-commerce goals, which are unique to Amazon (advertising cost of sale, Subscribe & Save, etc.).

 New-to-brand metrics are generated from first-time customers of your brand and help you understand ad-attributed purchases.

 Gross and invalid traffic metrics enable reconciliation of Amazon DSP metrics with third-party metrics.
 Invalid traffic (IVT) metrics are nuanced and can be hard to interpret, so reconcile gross metrics before using IVT metrics to rule out measurement-related discrepancies.

 Reach and frequency metrics show the audience volume that was exposed to ads, as well as the quantity of exposures.